If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 If You Need To Withdraw Your Child

 If your child is already attending a public school you will need to officially withdraw them before beginning to homeschool.
 First submit your signed and notarized affidavit to your local school district.
-Then contact your child’s school and ask if they have any specific forms for you to fill out in order to officially withdraw your child.
+Then contact your child’s school and ask if they have a withdrawal form for you to fill out.
+Otherwise fill out and send in this withdrawal letter to your child’s school.

 The Utah Homeschool Law does not require you to meet any specific qualifications in order to homeschool.